Doist/oauthist/docs/getting_started.rst

    of checking.

-3. If everything looks good from the point of view of the framework, the application programmer should save this request and ask user for permission to authorize this request.
-It is important to not that while the code request is saved, it doesn't mean at all that the code can be exchanged for access token.
+3. If everything looks good from the point of view of the framework, the application programmer should create the code and ask user for permission to authorize it.
+It is important to not that although the code is saved, it doesn't mean at all that the code can be exchanged for access token.
 Usually you store the code request along with user id attached:

    .. code-block:: python

-        code_request.set(user_id=USER_ID)
-        code_request.save()
+        code = code_request.save_code(user_id=USER_ID)

-4. Then server displays the confirmation window to the user, and depending on user's answer the state of the request can change itself to "accepted" or to "declined".
-When request is accepted, a new property "accepted" is defined and set to True, when it is declined, the request is simply removed from the database.
+4. Then server displays the confirmation window to the user, and depending on user's answer the state of the code can change itself to "accepted" or to "declined".
+When code is accepted, a new property "accepted" is defined and set to True, when it is declined, the code is simply removed from the database.

-   Usually handling of user input is provided in separate window.
+   Usually handling of user input is provided in separate HTTP request.
-   To mark request as accepted, you invoke :meth:`code_request.accept`, otherwise you run :meth:`code_request.decline`
+   To mark request as accepted, you invoke :meth:`code.accept`, otherwise you run :meth:`code.decline`

 That's how the request handling can be performed in to views of Flask
 framework: